Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 Registration for the MCAT is online at https://www.aamc.org/students/applying/mcat/reserving.
 The MCAT is offered only at designated test centers.
 As there are limited seats at each test site, you should register for your preferred date as soon as registration becomes available.

 The registration form includes an opportunity to release your scores to your health professions advisor, Gigi Simeone.
 Please authorize this release.

-The reqular registration fee for 2014 will be $275.
+The regular registration fee for 2019 will be $315.
 No fees are waived.
 However, students whose total family income is 300 percent or less of the federal poverty level for their family size are eligible for a fee reduction by submitting the Fee Assistance Program (FAP) application on the AAMC website at https://www.aamc.org/students/applying/fap/about.
 The application and supporting documentation must be received and approved by the AAMC before you register for the MCAT.
 (Check the FAP website for the exact deadline.)
 If you are granted fee assistance, it will extend through to the end of the following calendar year, which would normally cover both MCAT and application fees.